QuickPlate/.github/profile/README.md

 # Welcome to QuickPlate 🍔

 **QuickPlate** is a cloud-native full-stack project I created to demonstrate my technical skills, designed to be a healthier meal-delivery service drawing from my real-world athletic diet.
 Check out the production build of QuickPlate [here](http://jason-mckinlay-quickplate-frontend-build.s3-website.us-east-2.amazonaws.com/).

+***Disclaimer**: This is just a demo of my technical skills.
+No orders will actually be fulfilled, and no user information is saved.
+Always practice online safety and never give out personal information.*

 ## 🛠 Tech Stack